oswaldobapvicjr/performetrics/README.md

 ### Example 1: Using the `Stopwatch` class

-Performetrics' `Stopwatch` is a convenient object for timings with support to all of the abovementioned counters.
+The `Stopwatch` is a convenient object for timings with support to all of the abovementioned counters.

-1. Add `performetrics` to your class path
+1. Add `performetrics` to the class path and import the `Stopwatch` to you Java class:

+    ```java
+    import net.obvj.performetrics.Stopwatch;
+    ```

 2. At any point of your code, create a new `Stopwatch` object and start it: